trailofbits/deepstate/docs/test_harness.md

 #### Path to input file
 `const char *DeepState_InputPath(char *testcase_path)` -
-returns path to a file that is used as the input.
-That is, either `--input_test file` value or `testcase_path` (in that order).
+returns a path to a generated file.
 The path may be used with standard C++ file handling functions (like `open` and `read` etc).
-Useful for fuzzing (when some API takes path as an argument rather than raw data).
-Completely not useful for symbolic execution.
+Useful for fuzzing (when some API takes a path as an argument rather than raw data).
+This is not useful for symbolic execution.

 #### OneOf
-`OneOf` -
+`OneOf` is an
-operator that takes as argument arbitrary amount of lambda expressions.
-In each call to it, random lambda is choosen and executed.
-This allows to non-deterministically execute chunks of code and apply [swarm testing](/docs/swarm_testing.md).
+operator that takes as argument an arbitrary number of lambda expressions.
+In each call to `OneOf`, a random lambda is choosen and executed.
+This allows you to non-deterministically execute chunks of code and apply [swarm testing](/docs/swarm_testing.md).

 Example: